 Symptoms include fever, headache, and altered mental status, often accompanied by seizures and focal neurologic deficits.
 A GI or respiratory prodrome may precede these symptoms.
 Meningeal signs are typically mild and less prominent than other manifestations.
 Status epilepticus, particularly convulsive status epilepticus, or coma suggests severe brain inflammation and a poor prognosis.
 Olfactory seizures, manifested as an aura of foul smells (rotten eggs, burnt meat), indicate temporal lobe involvement and suggest HSV encephalitis.

 Encephalitis is suspected in patients with unexplained alterations in mental status.
-Clinical presentation and differential diagnoses may suggest certain diagnostic tests, but MRI and CSF analysis (including PCR for HSV and other viruses) are usually done, sometimes with other tests to identify the causative virus.
+Clinical presentation and differential diagnoses may suggest certain diagnostic tests, but MRI and CSF analysis (including PCR for HSV and other viruses) are usually done, typically with other tests (eg, serologic tests) to identify the causative virus.
 Despite extensive testing, the cause of many cases of encephalitis remains unknown.

-If encephalitis is present, CSF is characterized by lymphocytic pleocytosis, normal glucose, mildly elevated protein, and an absence of pathogens after Gram staining and culture (similar to CSF in aseptic meningitis).
+If encephalitis is present, CSF (see Lumbar puncture (spinal tap)) is characterized by lymphocytic pleocytosis, normal glucose, mildly elevated protein, and an absence of pathogens after Gram staining and culture (similar to CSF in aseptic meningitis).
 Pleocytosis may be polymorphonuclear in severe infections.
 CSF abnormalities may not develop until 8 to 24 h after onset of symptoms.
 Hemorrhagic necrosis can introduce RBCs into CSF and elevate protein.
 CSF glucose levels may be low when the cause is varicella-zoster virus or lymphocytic choriomeningitis virus.

-PCR testing of CSF is the diagnostic test of choice for HSV-1, HSV-2, varicella-zoster virus, cytomegalovirus, enteroviruses, and JC virus).
+PCR testing of CSF is the diagnostic test of choice for HSV-1, HSV-2, varicella-zoster virus, cytomegalovirus, enteroviruses, and JC virus.
 PCR for HSV in CSF is particularly sensitive and specific.
-However, results may not be available rapidly, and despite advances in technology, false-negative and false-positive results may still occur due to a variety of conditions; not all are technical failures (eg, the blood in a mildly traumatic CSF tap may inhibit the PCR amplification step).
+However, results may not be available rapidly, and despite advances in technology, false-negative and false-positive results may still occur because of a variety of conditions; not all are technical failures (eg, the blood in a mildly traumatic CSF tap may inhibit the PCR amplification step).
+False-negative results can occur early in HSV-1 encephalitis; in such cases, testing should be repeated in 48 to 72 h.

 CSF viral cultures grow enteroviruses but not most other viruses.
 For this reason, CSF viral cultures are rarely used in diagnosis.